 A highly experimental film shot directed, written and edited by the Soviet filmmaker Dziga Vertov, The Man with the Movie Camera sets out to depict what was then the modern city, freshly transformed by mechanization and electrification.

-High on Marxist propaganda this film may be, but there’s something exhilarating about seeing a largely cynicism-free dream of human and machine working side by side to create something bigger out of individual pieces.
-You know when folks say “they don’t make them like this any more?”
-Well, they don’t make them like that any more.
+This film may be high on Marxist propaganda, but there’s something exhilarating about seeing a largely cynicism-free dream of human and machine working side by side to create something bigger out of individual pieces.
+You know when folks say “they don’t make them like this anymore?”
+Well, they don’t make them like that anymore.